olee2/Noroff-Rainydays/README.md

 ![image](https://github.com/olee2/portfolio/blob/master/images/rainydays.png)

 This is a cross-course projects I have been working with during my first year of front-end development studies at Noroff.
-We started out with prototyping it during the first design course, then building it during our HTML/CSS course and continuing with making it more dynamic using WP and its REST API for content management and, in a later course, adding interactive design principles to make it more engaging for the user.

 ## Description

-We were tasked with building a web site for a science museum that should be informative and appealing.
-The copy and some of the images were provided by Noroff.
+We were tasked with building a e-commerce site selling rain jackets.
+We started out with prototyping it during the first design course, then building it during our HTML/CSS course and continuing with making it more dynamic using WP and its REST API for content management and, in a later course, adding interactive design principles to make it more engaging for the user.

 Requirements: